Nothile-Moyo-Git/node-sql/README.md

 In your package.json file, add the following under the "scripts" section of your file:

-"start": "nodemon src/index.ts"
+"start": "nodemon src/index.ts".

 ### Express
 Now that you have typescript and nodemon running.
 You'll need to create a server.
 You can do this using the "http", "https" or "express" servers.
 In this template project, we'll use express.

 To do this, we'll need to install the appropriate packages.

-Start by running `npm install express --save` followed by `npm install @types/express --save-dev`
+Start by running `npm install express --save` followed by `npm install @types/express --save-dev`.

 This install express and the typescript extension for it.
 You can now instantiate it in your index.ts file found in "src".